sopra-fs23-group-21/sopra-fs23-group-21-server/Contribution.md

 - Implement functions to set the game status as over when the game is over #30
 - Implement the function that compare the cards value, type and combination #33
 - Define the card combination type #58
+- Implement the function to determine the card combination of Airplane(double three) #59
+- Implement the function to define the maximum of "Airplane"(Double Three) #61

 ## Weimin Yang